 If, for any reason, you don’t receive the reminder application form you can use the DL1 ‘application for a driving licence’ form.
-This form is available from Post Office® branches or Local Vehicle Licensing Offices.
+This form is available from Post Office branches or MOT test centres.
 You’ll also need to include a new passport type certified photograph.

 - Renewing your driving licence entitlement for larger vehicles, minibuses or buses at age 65